 - Phnom Penh for the best chicken wings in town.
 Sure they’ll give you the MSG shakes which you counter with the caffeine fits from their tasty iced Vietnamese coffee.

 - Pizzeria Farina Thank goodness that there is now good pizza in Vancouver.
 I love the fungi which is covered in bitter arugula to cut away some of that richness.
 The finnocchiona is tasty too.

 - Salade de Fruits is my favourite place in the city for moules et frites.
 I’ve only been at lunch so that’s what I’d recommend since the prices are reasonable at that time.
 The location and the restaurant is a bit weird (in a french cultural centre), but you go for for the food not the atmosphere.
 Nice small patio.

 - Six Acres is where you want to go when it’s raining out.
 Cozy, warm and a great atmosphere along with nice snacky bites.
 I always order the Goslings rum and coke here.

 - Storm Crow Tavern is a total nerd bar, perfect if you want to cozy up to some beer and a board game.
-They’ve got a ton of awesome games on hand.
+They’ve got a ton of awesome games on hand and their food menu is decent.
 They also make a great cocktail called “Release the Kraken”.
 I told you it was nerdy.

-- Terra Breads is a quick bike ride away in the middle of an industrial wasteland.
+- Terra Breads has two great locations nearby – one in an industrial wasteland and the other on the seawall.
+Guess which is more popular?
 I try to schedule client meetings here so I can nab some pizza blanco or granola with sour cherry compote and yogurt.